gonzalezreal/Groot/README.md

 ### Mapping attributes and relationships

 Groot relies on the presence of certain key-value pairs in the user info dictionary associated with entities, attributes and relationships to serialize managed objects from or into JSON.
-These key-value pairs are often referred in the documentation as **annotations**.
+These key-value pairs are often referred in the documentation as [annotations](Documentation/Annotations.md).

 In our example, we should add a `JSONKeyPath` in the user info dictionary of each attribute and relationship specifying the corresponding key path in the JSON: